Andy Wagstaff spent the last three years as an assistant coach under Eric Pogue

 Matt Dudley scored the golden-goal in double-OT as Oakland beat Dusquesne 2-1 at the OU Soccer Field on Sept.
 26, 2012

-Andrew Wagstaff joins the Oakland men's soccer staff as an assistant coach for the 2012 season.
-Wagstaff spent the spring season working as a volunteer assistant with the program and is a 1994 graduate, who helped lead the Black and Gold to a pair of NCAA Division II Final Four appearances as a player.
+Andrew Wagstaff joined the Oakland men's soccer staff as an assistant coach for the 2012 season and finished his third season with the program.
+Wagstaff is a 1994 graduate, who helped lead the Black and Gold to a pair of NCAA Division II Final Four appearances as a player.

 "We are extremely excited about adding Andrew to our coaching staff," said Pogue."Andrew has been an excellent coach at a number of high levels of soccer throughout his career.
 As an Oakland soccer alumnus from the early 1990s, he brings a wealth of energy and enthusiasm for OU soccer that is infectious and contagious within our program."

 Since joining the staff in 2012, Wagstaff has helped the Golden Grizzlies to two regular season championships.
 In 2014, Oakland won both the Horizon League regular season and tournament championships and went on to defeat Kentucky in the opening round of the NCAA Championship.
 It marked only the second time the Golden Grizzlies had advanced to the second round of the College Cup as Oakland ended the season receiving votes in the final NSCAA/Continental Tire NCAA postseason rankings.